check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 There are *a lot* of Command Line commands.
 To begin we will introduce you to some of the most used commands (programs) in the terminal.
 They are listed below:

-* `cd`
-    - This program moves you from one place to another.
-Just like the file path example above.
-This is the program you use to locate other files and directories.
-The whole command would look like this:
-`cd Home/Projects/dev-training/my-addresses.txt`.